AnyLog-co/documentation/06- Networking & Security/05- MQTT Message Broker.md

 ## Overview

-AnyLog's message broker is one of the network's three core services (alongside TCP and REST — see
-<a href="./02-%20Network%20Processing.md" target="_blank">Network Processing</a>).
-It's a TCP-based listener that can accept
-data from different sources (MQTT, Kafka, Modbus, REST, etc.) from a single point, and understands how to interpret each source based on a correlating message client (topic mapping) service.
+AnyLog's message broker is one of the network's three core services (alongside TCP and REST — see [Network Processing](./02-%20Network%20Processing.md)).
+It's a TCP-based listener that can accept data from different sources (MQTT, Kafka, Modbus, REST, etc.) from a single point, and understands how to interpret each source based on a correlating message client (topic mapping) service.

 There are three ways to configure a node around it:

-* As a <a href="#subscribing-to-a-broker" target="_blank">subscriber to a third-party message broker</a> — pulling data from an external MQTT/Kafka broker.
+* As a [subscriber to a third-party message broker](#subscribing-to-a-broker) — pulling data from an external MQTT/Kafka broker.
-* As <a href="#enable-the-message-broker" target="_blank">the message broker itself</a> — receiving data pushed directly from clients using standard APIs like MQTT.
+* As [the message broker itself](#enable-the-message-broker) — receiving data pushed directly from clients using standard APIs like MQTT.
-* As a <a href="#rest-broker-mode" target="_blank">broker receiving REST commands</a> — mapping data delivered over REST/POST to the needed schema, based on the provided topic.
+* As a [broker receiving REST commands](#rest-broker-mode) — mapping data delivered over REST/POST to the needed schema, based on the provided topic.

 In all three cases: